Sardor06/amr_hardware_interface/README.md

-# amr_hardware_interface
+# marvin
-This is the ROS2 hardware package for Autonomous Mobile Robot I have built
+Autonomous Mobile Ground Robot from Hitchhiker's guide to the galaxy